ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 This function defines a parallel-connected module.
 This means that the voltage of all child SUs has to be the same (or within a defined tolerance), while the module current is the sum of the currents to each child SU.

-contact resistances are in parallel branches in the module.
+Contact resistances are in parallel branches in the module.
 The terminals of the parallel module are before the first cell as indicated below.
 This means that the entire module current goes through R1, the current through R2 is the sum of the currents through SU2, SU3 and SU4.
 Similarly for all resistances.
 Note that an SU will have its own resistance (which will be in series with the OCV of the SUs).
 In reality, there might also be resistances at the other side of the module (i.e. on the bottom horizontal line in the circuit below), but these can be lumped into the resistances on top since exactly the same current will pass through them.
-Note that cell currents are always the ‘total’ current passing through that cell (i.e. the sum of the current ‘to the module terminal’ and the current ‘to the other cells to balance the voltages’).
+Note that cell currents are always the _total_ current passing through that cell (i.e. the sum of the current _to the module terminal_ and the current _to the other cells to balance the voltages_).

 ![](img/module_p.png){:width="60%" }